cosmos/mainnet/GENESIS.md

 A few weeks after network launch, Columbus will [power payment services](http://fortune.com/2018/08/29/cryptocurrency-exchanges-back-32-million-stable-coin-project/) across the Terra Alliance.
 It will also be used by a federation including the Mongolian government to [pay for taxes and utilities in the country](https://www.forbes.com/sites/yoavvilner/2019/01/11/mongolia-starts-off-2019-with-its-eyes-on-crypto-payment-adoption/?fbclid=IwAR0GqylqQev_7JhnEGdi7lJwDgfaMZRMODqVXZbos30z1eqqlLO1lSJ9_Nk).

-Though the protocol has been robustly been tested over the course of several testnets and simulations, having large numbers of real users interact with the system across a diverse range of use cases may break or test our assumptions.
-The Terra community may be obliged to update the Terra Core software to better accomodate real world use patterns.
+Though the protocol has been robustly been tested over the course of several [testnets](https://github.com/terra-project/networks) and [simulations](https://github.com/terra-project/research), having millions of real users interact with the system across a diverse range of use cases may break or test our assumptions.
+The Terra community may be obliged to update the Terra Core software to better accomodate the needs of its users.